ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Example of Resource Exhaustion with Fuzzing: Fuzzing can be used to send a large volume of specially crafted inputs to a target application, overwhelming its resources.
 As an example, an HTTP server could be bombarded with a flood of excessively long or malformed requests, causing it to consume excessive memory or CPU cycles, ultimately leading to a denial of service condition.

 In this exercise you will learn:
+- Basic usage of cargo-fuzz tool to fuzz RUST libraries (known as crates)
-- Basic usage of 2 common fuzzers; Radamsa and American Fuzzy Lop (AFL).
+- Fuzzing with American Fuzzy Lop (AFL)
 - Working with AddressSanitizer, a memory error detection tool, and
 - Valgrind, a debugging tool (can detect memory errors as well).
 This tool is often used alongside other fuzzers.
 - Making your own fuzzer in Jupyter Notebook and fuzzing it